Speaker McCarthy vows to pass debt bill - with a big 'if' - KESQ

 “Since the president continues to hide, House Republicans will take action,” McCarthy said.

-“Defaulting on our debt is not an option,” McCarthy said seeking to shift blame for the standoff and draw the White House back into talks.
-“The longer President Biden waits to be sensible to find an agreement, the more likely it becomes that this administration will bumble into the first default in our nation’s history.”
+The White House hit back quickly, accusing McCarthy of “dangerous economic hostage taking.”
+And administration officials reupped Biden’s pressure on the Republican leader to approve a debt ceiling increase with no strings attached.

-McCarthy’s Wall Street address comes as the Washington is heading toward a potential fiscal crisis over the need to raise the nation’s debt limit, now at $31 trillion, and avert a federal default.
+McCarthy’s Wall Street address came with Washington heading toward a potential fiscal crisis over the need to raise the nation’s debt limit, now at $31 trillion, and avert a federal default.
 The Treasury Department has said it is taking “extraordinary measures” to continue paying its bills, but money will run short this summer.

+While vowing that “defaulting on our debt is not an option,” McCarthy faces his own challenges pushing a legislative fix to passage.

+And Senate Majority Leader Chuck Schumer said it’s McCarthy who “continues to bumble our country toward a catastrophic default.”

+“President Biden and I are happy to meet with the speaker when he has something to talk about,” Schumer said.
+“He went all the way to Wall Street and gave us no more detail.
+No more facts, no new information at all.”

-Still, McCarthy vowed to pass a bill through the House that would raise the nation’s debt limit into next year — putting the issue squarely in the 2024 presidential election — coupling it with a plan to roll back federal spending to fiscal 2022 levels and cap future spending at no more than 1% a year over the next decade.
+Nevertheless, McCarthy was both upbeat and defiant as he vowed to pass a bill through the House that would raise the nation’s debt limit into next year — putting the issue squarely in the 2024 presidential election — coupling it with a plan to roll back federal spending to fiscal 2022 levels and cap future spending at no more than 1% a year over the next decade.

 Once a routine matter, the need for Congress to pass legislation raising the nation’s debt limit to continue paying already accrued bills has increasingly become a political weapon wielded particularly by Republicans as leverage for their policy priorities.